sux21/Experimental_Evolution/README.md

 Input files in /home/xingyuan/2018_strains/fastQC_trimmed_reads. <br>
 Output files in /home/xingyuan/2018_strains/fastQC_trimmed_reads.

-## Note: Steps 3, 4, 5 were repeated one time to remove the first 15bp of the read.
+### 6. Steps 3, 4, 5 were repeated one time to remove the first 15bp of the read.

 ## During Assembly
 ### 1. Running SPAdes (Practice on 2018 strains)